 The nitrogen oxides (NOx) emission factors calculated by MOVES need to be adjusted due to the use of TxLED in Texas, which produces lower NOx emissions than the national low emission diesel fuel.
-The adjustment factors were developed by TCEQ using the latest available data (i.e., state-wide age distributions based on the latest available end-of-year 2018 TxDMV vehicle registrations) and MOVES2014a (November 2016 update).
+The adjustment factors were developed by the Texas A & M Transportation Institute following TCEQ methodology and using the latest available data (i.e., state-wide age distributions based on the latest available end-of-year 2018 TxDMV vehicle registrations) and MOVES2014a (November 2016 update).
 These factors are listed below and in Appendix 10.

-6.3.1 Low Emissions Diesel NO_X Adjustment
+6.3.1 Low Emissions Diesel NOx Adjustment